hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-estimated-gestation-intro.md

 **Profile specific implementation guidance:**

-* The server **SHALL** accept the gestational age in days and convert it to 'weeks and days' and  persist it in the 'comments' element.
+* The server **SHALL** accept the gestational age in days while collting the Observation.